Alex Wilson (basketball): WNBA

 On 27 February 2025, Wilson signed a training camp deal with the Chicago Sky of the Women's National Basketball Association (WNBA).
 On 11 May, she was waived by the Sky.

+In April 2026, Wilson joined the Washington Mystics for training camp, going on to earn a full roster spot for the 2026 WNBA season.
+She was waived on 2 June.

 State Leagues

 Between 2011 and 2013, Wilson played in the Central ABL for the Eastern Mavericks.
 Between 2014 and 2016, she played for the Launceston Tornadoes in the South East Australian Basketball League (SEABL).
 She returned to the Eastern Mavericks in 2017 and earned Premier League MVP and All-Star Five.
 She had another season with the Launceston Tornadoes in the SEABL in 2018.
 She won All-SEABL Team honours in 2016 and 2018.
 In 2019, she played for the Diamond Valley Eagles in the inaugural NBL1 season.

 Between 2021 and 2023, Wilson played for the Norwood Flames in the NBL1 Central.
 She earned All-Star Five honours all three years.
 She helped the Flames win the championship in 2023 behind her grand final MVP performance of 23 points, 16 rebounds and six assists in an 80–65 win over the Sturt Sabres.
 She went on to earn All-Star Five honours at the 2023 NBL1 National Finals.

 Wilson joined the Bendigo Braves of the NBL1 South for the 2024 season.
 She averaged 16 points, 7.2 rebounds and 4.8 assists in 12 games, missing a large part of the season due to the Olympics.

 Wilson joined the Mandurah Magic of the NBL1 West for the 2025 season.
 She played three games for the Magic.